-Much of the work is multi-disciplinary involving the Departments of Civil, Electronic, Electrical and Computer Engineering and the School of Computer Science.
+Much of the work is multi-disciplinary involving the Schools of Civil Engineering, Electronic, Electrical and Systems Engineering and the School of Computer Science.

 In terms of project level analysis the group has been involved with the development of several systems including ECOTRACK-UK a decision support system for the maintenance of plain line track which has been trialled for use in several areas on the UK network and HMS-metro a maintenance management tool for light railway systems.

 Whilst the benefits of project level analysis tends to be discrete and definable, it is at the network level, where the benefits are less tangible, that the consideration of the returns of investment in maintenance has an important role to play in helping frame policy.